Season 1 (Aug 30 1997)

 The new match engine is now in use for all matches.
 Training becomes minute based (earlier it only depended on last position played) and set pieces starts to work as all other player skills (earlier all players in the whole squad received set pieces training, and set pieces didn't affect the salary).
 Fans expectations – what the fans expect before each match – is released and immediately starts to play an important part in all managers' lives.
 The ticket price for places under roof is increased, and more such tickets are being sold in cloudy and rainy weather.
 Moreover, the home team in a derby starts to gain a small advantage which wasn't the case earlier seasons.

-Match of the Season, the Hattrick board game, starts to sell and the biggest football survey so far – Global Football Monitor – receives amazing 440,000 answers.
+Match of the Season, the Hattrick board game, starts to sell and the biggest football survey so far – Global Football Monitor – receives an amazing 440,000 answers.
 Bosnian language version is introduced and Tanzania and Dawlat Qatar leagues are added.

 At the end of the season you can start to test conditional substitutions in the youth academies.